 Oh, the dreaded weeknight dinner.
 What should be an enjoyable experience with the family often devolves into a major stressfest.
-You’ve toiled away for hours at work, not to mention all that traffic, and now the last thing you want to worry about is having the time and energy to prepare a meal for your loved ones.
+You’ve toiled away for hours at work, not to mention all that traffic, and now the last thing you want to worry about is having the time and energy to prepare a meal for your loved ones (especially if you’re also helping school-age kids with homework).
 It’s understandable that you may be inclined to throw in the towel (or dish cloth, if you will) and take advantage of alternative means to get food on the table.

 Related Reading: 11 Fast & Easy Weeknight Meals